Law & Order: Special Victims Unit season 19: Guest stars

 Mike Faist, a Tony Award-nominated actor starring as Connor Murphy in Broadway musical Dear Evan Hansen, guest starred as a young man struggling with the long-ago disappearance of his sister in "Complicated".
-The Walking Dead alum, Brighton Sharbino guest starred as a teenager who disappears when her classmates make her the subject of a cyberbullying attack.
+The Walking Dead alum Brighton Sharbino guest starred as a teenager who disappears when her classmates make her the subject of a cyberbullying attack.
 Madison Pettis also guest starred in the episode, titled "No Good Reason", which aired on NBC, October 18, 2017.
 Another Broadway star, Christiane Noll, guest starred in the episode "Unintended Consequences" as Sarah Curtis "After 19 years on the air, I will finally be appearing as a guest star on episode #19006 of Law & Order: SVU!
 I am really excited because this is my first big guest starring role," Noll told Playbill.
 Peter Scolari guest starred along with Noll in "Unintended Consequences" as Dr. Dennis Barkley.
 In October 2017, THR announced Melora Walters and Joanna Going would guest star in a special episode of SVU ("Something Happened").
 Walters played the rape victim, Laurel Linwood, who knows she was raped but can't remember what happened.
 Going played Laurel's sister, Leah, who is brought in to help fill in the blanks.

 On September 20, 2017, it was announced Sam Waterston would guest star in an upcoming episode of SVU as his Law & Order character, Jack McCoy.
-Waterston was re-united with show runner/EP Michael S. Chernuchin, who also held the same position at the time Waterston joined the original series in 1994; Chernuchin is credited as the creator of the McCoy character.
+Waterston was re-united with show runner/EP Michael S. Chernuchin, who also held the same position at the time Waterston joined the original series in 1994.
 This also marked Waterston's fourth guest appearance on SVU.
 In the episode "Pathological", Tamara Tunie (M.E.
 Melinda Warner), Carolyn McCormick (Dr. Elizabeth Olivet), and Jenna Stern (Judge Elana Barth) returned as their respective characters.
 The episode aired on January 10, 2018.
 McCormick also guest starred in the season finale.

 On December 14, 2017, Martin Donovan and Yasmine Al Massri were confirmed to guest star in an episode titled "Flight Risk" based on the Harvey Weinstein sexual abuse allegations.
 The episode was about sexual assault in the airline industry and aired on January 17, 2018.

 On January 31, 2018, Rhea Seehorn guest starred in an episode titled "Info Wars", inspired by the Charlottesville riots and the website InfoWars.
 Rhea's character was inspired by InfoWars reporter Millie Weaver.

 On March 5, 2018, it was revealed that Stephanie March would reprise her role as ADA Alexandra Cabot in an episode titled "Sunk Cost Fallacy" that aired on April 18, 2018.
 It marked March's first appearance on the show since season thirteen.